Mel Pender

-Melvin Pender Jr. (born October 31, 1937 in Atlanta, Georgia) competed as a runner in the 1964 and 1968 Olympics, winning an Olympic gold medalist in the 4x100 m relay at the 1968 Summer Olympics.
+Melvin Pender Jr. (born October 31, 1937, in Atlanta, Georgia) competed as a runner in the 1964 and 1968 Olympics, winning an Olympic gold medal in the 4 × 100 m relay at the 1968 Summer Olympics.
 He had been a member of the Philadelphia Pioneer Track Club where he was coached by Alex Woodley, who had coached several other athletes who went on to participate in Olympic events.

 U.S. Army career

 Pender enlisted in the U.S. Army at age 17.
 In 1960 he was assigned to the 82nd Airborne Division on Okinawa.
 Following the 1964 Tokyo Olympics, he returned to military service, graduating from Officer Candidate School in 1965.
 He was subsequently deployed to South Vietnam where he served with the 9th Infantry Division in the Mekong Delta.
 Subsequently he was ordered to return to the U.S. to train for 1968 Olympics in Mexico City.

 After the 1968 Olympics, Pender returned to South Vietnam where he earned a Bronze Star Medal.
 Returning to the U.S. in August 1970, he then worked as assistant track and field coach and then as head track coach at the United States Military Academy at West Point.
 He later earned a bachelor's degree from Adelphi University.
 He retired from the Army in 1976 with the rank of Captain.